Aevarkan/MCBE-extended-commands-suite/documentation/CURSEFORGE-README.md

 **Syntax**: `/scriptevent ecs:setlore <lore: string>`

 **Example:** `/scriptevent ecs:setlore §9I have a pen\n§cI have an apple\n§9I have a pen\n§eI have pineapple`

+# Other Stuff

+You can find the source code and latest releases on [Github](https://github.com/Aevarkan/MCBE-extended-commands-suite).